Bernard Kroger: Grocery career

 Kroger advertised the partnership stores as "B.H.
 Kroger & Co., proprietors of The Great Western Tea Co".
 The stores succeeded despite numerous growing pains.
+In 1901, he added a bakery, combining what had previously been two separate businesses, allowing the company to sell bread at cost.
+Other companies would later emulate this new diversification strategy.
 Wanting greater control over his efforts, Kroger asked partner Branagan to buy his share in the partnership for $1,000.
 Branagan couldn't afford the offer and agreed to sell his share to Kroger for $1,500.
 Kroger soon opened four new locations within Cincinnati.